santyr/Slack_Zaps/README.md

 The goal is to foster a culture of recognition by removing all friction from peer-to-peer value transfer.
 Our philosophy is guided by two principles:

-1.  **Context and Choice:** Meet users where they are.
-A user should be able to send a zap from anywhere they think of doing it—reacting to a message, looking at a user's profile, or firing off a command.
+1.  **Frictionless Core Experience:** All zaps between users in the workspace are internal, instant, and completely free of fees.
-2.  **Instant and Free:** By using a single LNbits instance for internal ledger updates, all transactions are instantaneous and incur zero network fees.
+2.  **Context and Choice:** Meet users where they are.
+A user can send a zap from anywhere they think of doing it—reacting to a message, looking at a user's profile, or firing off a command.

 ## Core Features

--   ⚡ **Four Ways to Zap:** Use `/zap`, a message shortcut, the App Home GUI, or a button on a user's profile.
+-   ⚡️ **Four Ways to Zap:** Use `/zap`, a message shortcut, the App Home GUI, or a button on a user's profile.
--   🏦 **Centralized LNbits Backend:** All payments are instant and fee-less internal transfers.
+-   🏦 **Centralized LNbits Backend:** All payments are instant and fee-less internal ledger updates.
--   ✨ **Seamless Onboarding:** A guided `/zap-setup` command creates or links a wallet and automatically updates the user's Slack profile.
+-   ✨ **Seamless Onboarding:** A guided `/zap-setup` command creates or links an internal wallet and automatically updates the user's Slack profile.
 -   🏠 **App Home Dashboard:** A central hub to view your balance, see transaction history, and top up your wallet.
 -   🔗 **Custom Profile Integration:** Onboard by editing your profile and zap users directly from their profile pop-up.
--   🧠 **Smart Notifications:** The app intelligently invites new users and can aggregate multiple zaps into a single notification thread to reduce noise.
+-   💡 **Optional Alby Integration:** One-click wallet funding for users with the Alby browser extension via WebLN.

 ## The User Journey